 Coverage for dogs and cats in their golden years

 Veterinary medicine has seen amazing advancements over the last two decades.
 As you prepare to take care of your aging pet, don’t let finances stand between your dog or cat and the care they need.
 With Trupanion, medical insurance for pets, you can rest easy knowing that you’ll have a reliable partner to help cover unexpected veterinarian costs.
-All pets over 8 weeks and under 14 years of age can enroll in lifelong coverage.

 When are dogs considered "senior"?